 How to Apply

-Complete and submit an application to HPP@smcgov.org or fax to (650) 377-1967 with the following required attachments:
+Complete and submit an application (Undergraduate, Graduate Level Student or Graduate Level Student interested in Epidemiology) to HPP@smcgov.org or fax to (650) 377-1967 with the following required attachments:

 Only completed applications will be reviewed.
 Please contact us if you do not receive confirmation that we received your application.
 If selected, you will be invited for an interview.
 In-person interviews are strongly preferred, but telephone interviews can be arranged if needed.